Health Topics

 Two types of tests are commonly used to diagnose RSV infections:

 - Rapid RSV antigen tests are the most common test for RSV.
-They check a fluid sample from your nose for certain proteins from the RSV virus called antigens.
+They check a fluid sample from your nose for certain proteins from the virus called antigens.
 RSV antigens trigger your immune system to attack the virus.
 Rapid antigen tests can provide results in an hour or less.

 Other names: respiratory syncytial antibody test, RSV rapid detection